geudde/attic-chest/pages/13.reference/01.porden/docs.md

-SO THE CASTLE. book r.

 His hoarse rough voice was like the deaf ning roar

 Of billows breaking on the rocky shore,

-While with rude homage, and uncourtly mien, 590
+While with rude homage, and uncourtly mien,

 He told Marino's tale, and hail'd me as his queen.